-We have deep expertise in a wide range of MOHS legal work related to the mining, heavy construction and engineering industries in South Africa, including compensatory and civil (delictual) damages claims.
+We have deep expertise in a wide range of MOHS legal work related to the mining, heavy construction / manufacturing and engineering industries in South Africa, including compensatory and civil (delictual) damages claims.

-We provide advice to clients inside and outside the mining industry, including regarding the South African Mine Health and Safety Act, 1996 (MHSA), the South African Occupational Health and Safety Act, 1993 (OHASA) and legislation dealing with compensation of work-related deaths, injuries and diseases.
+We provide advice to clients inside and outside the mining industry, including regarding the South African Mine Health and Safety Act 1996 (MHSA), the South African Occupational Health and Safety Act 1993 (OHASA) and legislation dealing with compensation for work-related deaths, injuries and diseases.

 Our key differentiator is our ability and capacity to manage matters from start to finish, with our MOHS practitioners appearing personally in informal investigations, formal inquiries, inquests and criminal prosecutions, as well as dealing with civil court proceedings and dispute resolution.

 ENSafrica is recognised by top ranking agencies for achieving consistently high standards when working on the continent.